A Halloween horror that still haunts me…

 Halloween (1978) Trailer, Halloween Network

-Halloween for me in Scotland in the 70s and early 80s meant going guising in scary fancy dress costumes, dooking for apples and watching lots of horror themed films and TV on the telly.
+Halloween for me in Scotland in the 70s and early 80s meant going guising – Scottish for trick or treating – in scary fancy dress costumes, dooking for apples, lots of sweeties and watching lots of horror themed films and TV on the telly.
 With the guising and apple dooking both the Scottish Halloween terms for Trick or Treat and apple bobbing.
-Horror films, I remember finding more amusing than terrifying and included An American Werewolf in London (1981) and The Hand (1981).
+Horror films, I remember finding more amusing than terrifying included An American Werewolf in London (1981) and The Hand (1981).

 So, if you are easily scared, get a cushion big enough to hide behind, put on the lights, lock the door and shut the windows.
 And hope that thunder and lightning won’t make an appearance, as I tell you more of this frightening horror movie, the first in the Halloween film franchise.

 An iconic haunting title soundtrack starts proceedings which I like many others recall as vividly as Tubular Bells from The Exorcist (1973).
 This spooky tune still gives me goosebumps on hearing it again.
-Continuing with pumpkin shade of orange turning to blood-red opening credits on a black as night background.
+This continues with a pumpkin shade of orange turning to blood-red opening credits on a black as night background.
 These alongside an eerie looking pumpkin lantern with a sinister smiley face with its size increasing with each credit.
-These eerily adding to the Halloween theme.
+These eerily add to the Halloween theme.
 A theme prominent throughout this movie.

 Our terrifying tale starts on Halloween night, 1963 and specifically in Haddonfield, Illinois, These scenes are frighteningly depicted as we view them, as it happens, chillingly as if we are this unknown person approaching the white house in the dark.
 We see events from their eyes as we join them outside the window – as children go trick or treating – watching a girl make out with her boyfriend, then see the pair go upstairs.

-On going into the house (after checking the light goes off) we enter a dark half-lit kitchen where the light is switched on and we see a blurry hand reaching for a knife in a kitchen drawer.
-We wait in the shadows of the doorway until the girl’s boyfriend leaves, then we climb up the stairs.
+On the camera taking us into the house (after checking the light goes off), we enter a dark half-lit kitchen where the light is switched on and we see a blurry hand reaching for a knife in a kitchen drawer.
+We wait in the shadows of the doorway until the girl’s boyfriend leaves, and then we climb up the stairs.
 As we climb the stairs to the chimes of a clock, we hear his footsteps on the stairs.
-These scenes as we see them from his point of view leading to even more petrifying events.
+These scenes as we see them from his point of view led to even more petrifying events.

 At the top of the stairs, we see a small arm and a hand and now eerily view events now from an eye mask’s eye holes.
 These scenes appear from a small child’s height, and we see a small hand with the knife as she calls him by name, Michael.
 Michael attacks the girl plunging a knife into her like Norman Bates in Psycho (1960).
 All these petrifying scenes are shown without a word or an apparent motive.
 We retrace our steps hurriedly as Michael, now breathing loudly and quickly as if in a panic outside, we meet a man and woman as their car arrives home.